CERTI: Center for Educational Research & Technological Innovation

 • 9

-The mission of CERTI is to develop, evaluate, and disseminate new programs and practices utilizing innovative, learner-centered technology in partnership with institutions of higher education and in collaboration with the K-12 community.
+To develop, evaluate, and disseminate new programs and practices utilizing innovative, learner-centered technology in partnership with institutions of higher education and in collaboration with the K-12 community.

 CERTI will be globally recognized as a community-oriented, collaborative leader in educational research and technological innovation.